AfterShip/challenge/README.md

 ## Challenge
 Notice that you should do this challenge only AFTER the first interview.

-Make a product requirment docuemnts (PRD) for adding revenue model for postmen.com
+Make a product requirements document (PRD) for adding revenue model for postmen.com

 Here are some assumptions: